-- Lady Sounds Like a Dude: When Kommissar Thiel first spoke on the telephone to Oberstaatsanwältin Wilhelmine Klemm (Mechtild Großmann), her gravelly voice made him think he was dealing with a man.
+- Lady Looks Like a Dude: Or sounds like one.
+When Kommissar Thiel first spoke on the telephone to Oberstaatsanwältin Wilhelmine Klemm (Mechtild Großmann), her gravelly voice made him think he was dealing with a man.
 In some episodes the heavily-smoking district attorney approaches Brawn Hilda status.

 - Meaningful Name: The Berlin duo of Ritter ("knight") and Stark ("strong") as well as the Saxon one of Ehrlicher ("honest one") and Kain (the German spelling of Adam and Eve's son Caine).
 In the earliest Münster episodes, Hauptkommissar Thiel had a second assistant called Bulle.
 The word means "bull", but it is also slang for "cop".

 - Naked People Are Funny: In one episode, Schimanski is knocked out (again); when he awkens, he finds himself naked lying in the middle of the playing field of Duisburg's football stadium.

 - Named After Somebody Famous/Famous-Named Foreigner: Thiel's assistant Nadeshda Krusenstern (Friederike Kempter) is an ethnic German who immigrated from Russia with her parents.
 Her surname is that of the Baltic-German admiral who commanded the first Russian circumnavigation of the Earth, Nadezhda ("Hope") was the name of one of his two ships.